November 11, 2021

 In this elearning gamification example, by simply wearing a pair of goggles, the learner is immediately taken to the site virtually.
 Then learner then uses the controllers to transport their movements and become fully immersed in their virtual induction experience.
 Evidence suggests that more knowledge is acquired and retained longer through a virtual reality induction.

 EdApp’s built-in Virtual Classroom feature is the closest simulation to VR.
-Designed to boost social interaction and ensure the success of adult learning even further, Virtual Classroom enables you to schedule and carry out video conferences through platforms like Zoom and Microsoft Teams, all while managing it through EdApp.
+Designed to boost social interaction and ensure the success of adult learning even further, Virtual Classroom enables you to schedule and carry out synchronous instructor-led training and video conferences through platforms like Zoom and Microsoft Teams, all while managing it through EdApp.
 This can be done to induct new employees on construction sites, connect dispersed retail teams through a virtual meeting, and everything in between.
-The possibilities are endless with this completely free and highly valuable tool.
+The possibilities are endless with this completely free and highly valuable learning solution.

 Virtual Reality (VR) simulators have evolved significantly since the first flight simulation was invented in New York in 1927.
-These days VR simulations are used as learning tools to train employees in industries that operate with heavy machineries such as construction, motor, and aviation.
+These days VR simulations are used as digital learning tools to train employees in industries that operate with heavy machineries such as construction, motor, and aviation.

-VR simulators teach people how to operate heavy machinery by stepping through a series of gamified scenarios.
+VR simulators teach people how to operate heavy machinery by stepping through a series of gamified scenarios, elevating the learning environment.
 The types of machinery employees can learn to operate virtually include scissor lifts, cranes, forklifts, and dozers.

 In the airline industry, competition is fierce, profit margins are low, and customer loyalty is everything.
 To remain relevant in the early eighties, airlines started introducing frequent flyer programs to recognize, reward, and incentivize customers.